jarombrown/axiom-wiki/0-Installation.md

 bash <(curl -s https://raw.githubusercontent.com/pry0cc/axiom/master/interact/axiom-configure)
 ```

+If everything goes as planned, axiom will be completely up and running in ~ 30 minutes.

 ## Manual
 In most cases, the easy install should work, however, if you do want to install manually, this guide is your friend!